oscarchung-lab/D2AF/README.md

 ```
     D2AF -d M1.xlsx -m 1  -f pymol/Conf.xyz -e xxx.dat
 ```
+where xxx.dat is the energy data file with all QM-computed energies of all fragments, Conf.xyz is the target's XYZ file, "-m 1" is the choice of the fragmentation schemes (1-3).

 3. Run D2AF again to do analysis only, after the QC results are extracted in the above step 2 by users (**setting "calculator=nocalc" in the D2AF input file**).
 E.g.,
 ```